The Stunning Basalt Canyon in Nahal Tavor Nature Reserve

 Nearby places of interest:

-You cannot miss Mount Tabor in the distance towards the end of the hike.
-One can drive up to the top of the mountain and hike around its summit (see the webpage Mount Tabor - Views from the Summit and its Biblical Associations).
-Consider also the Marzipan Museum at Kfar Tabor, the Silk and Honey Farm and the Archeological Museum at Ein Dor (all are on the same webpage and all are only a short distance from here).
+You can drive up to the top of the mountain and hike around its summit (see the webpage Mount Tabor - views from the summit and its biblical associations).
+Consider also the Marzipan Museum at Kfar Tavor, the Silk and Honey Farm and the Archeological Museum at Ein Dor (all are on the same webpage and are a short distance from here).